mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 --- abstract

-This document describes a general mechanism for networks with legacy IPv4 only clients to use DHCPv4-over-DHCPv6 (DHCP 4o6) for discovering information about network Topology.
+This document describes a general mechanism for networks with legacy IPv4-only clients to use DHCPv4-over-DHCPv6 (DHCP 4o6) for discovering information about network Topology.
-To address this scenario, this document specifies an amendment to RFC7341 that allows a new 4o6 Relay Agent (4o6RA) to perform the 4o6 DHCP en- and decapsultion instead of the client.
+To address this scenario, this document specifies an amendment to RFC7341 that allows a new 4o6 Relay Agent (4o6RA) to perform the 4o6 DHCP en- and decapsulation instead of the client.

 --- middle